 Our return trip was much the same just in reverse to return to Malé at the end of our stay.
 We received our departure time after dinner on our last night.
 Unfortunately, it was an early flight.
 We were up at 6:15 am, checking out at 6:30, and off to the seaplane by 7:00.
 Hurawalhi was nice enough to prepare a bit of breakfast for us before our journey, which was perfect.

 The seaplane experience was, to us, a bonus Maldives attraction.
 But, it does add to the overall Maldives vacation costs.
 Prices are generally about $350-$400 per person, roundtrip.
-It’s possible to book a Maldives travel package will include the transport cost, but at some hotels in the Maldives islands, the cost is a mandatory one.
+It’s possible to book a Maldives travel package that will include the transport cost, but at some hotels in the Maldives islands, the cost is a mandatory one.
 There is no other way to get there!

 Order a Lonely Planet Maldives – Maldives Travel Guide Book to plan your Maldives sightseeing

-Maldives Travel on a Domestic Flight
+Maldives Travel On A Domestic Flight

 Getting around the Maldives is not easy to understand.
 But it’s all part of the adventure.
 Just like we didn’t really feel knowledgeable about our seaplane to Hurawalhi, we had even less information about traveling to Outrigger Resorts.
 We assumed we would be connecting to another seaplane in Malé.
 Instead, we connected to a domestic flight.
 The airlines spoke to one another, apparently, to understand what time we had to be in Malé in order to make the transfer.
 It’s all a matter of trust.